Vladimir-Dimitrov-Ngu/EDL-/README.md

 Dataset : wikitext ( __2 million words__)

-Example:  It met with positive sales in Japan , and was praised by both Japanese and western critics .
-After release , it received downloadable content
+Example:  It met with positive sales in Japan , and was praised by both Japanese and western critics.

 **GloVe brief**